 The International Baccalaureate (IB) Diploma Programme is a rigorous and academically challenging pre-university curriculum for students aged from 16 to 19 years.
 The Diploma Programme emphasises the importance of breadth and depth in academic study whilst maintaining a focus on the very way we understand knowledge through the Theory of Knowledge course.
 Students are encouraged to become active global citizens and understand the importance of care and compassion in an increasingly globalised world.
 The Diploma encourages students to develop their physical, emotional, intellectual and ethical selves and as such is well regarded and recognised by the world’s leading universities.

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

-To this end the organisation works with schools, governments and international organisations to develop challenging programmes of international education and rigorous assessment.
+To this end the organisation works with schools, governments and international organisations to develop challenging programs of international education and rigorous assessment.

 The IB Diploma Programme Curriculum

-During the two year programme, students will also complete an Extended Essay, follow a Theory of Knowledge course and participate in the Creativity, Action & Service course.
+During the two year Programme, students will also complete an Extended Essay, follow a Theory of Knowledge module and participate in the Creativity, Activity & Service module.